DiRAC-Training/FM001-Bash-command-line/_episodes/04-wildcards-pipes.md

 ```
 {: .output}

-Notice how we still got some output to the console even though we "piped" the
+Note how we still got some output to the console even though we "piped" the
 output to a file?
 Our expected output still went to the file, but how did the
 error message get skipped and not go to the file?